 What does this tell you?
 It gives you an idea of how successful you are at attracting targeted traffic and convincing those visitors to do what you most want.

-With Google Analytics (and many other analytics software packages), you can trace your goals or conversions back to specific referring sites and/or search phrases.
-I'm assuming you can figure out for yourself how this information could be useful when it comes to identifying the types of sites from which to pursue links and referrals, or for identifying additional related phrases for further optimization efforts.
+With Google Analytics (and many other analytics software packages), you can trace your goals or conversions back to specific referring sites.
+I'm assuming you can figure out for yourself how this information could be useful when it comes to identifying the types of sites from which to pursue links and referrals, or as an entry point to start to identify additional related phrases for further optimization efforts.

 The Bottom Line